Team.

 Dr. Allison Schwartz

 As the Founder & CEO, Allison started Aqualateral to create an investment model that would be shaped by community members and catalyze private investors to invest in solutions that empower communities to solve acute water challenges.
 After working alongside NGO and impact investing efforts, she perceived large funding gaps that exacerbated the economic and structural inequality that dictated how communities accessed water.
-As Founder and Chief Executive Officer, she developed Aqualateral’s multi-asset investment strategy that allows a comprehensive approach to capital deployment and aims to tackle water challenges at the local and global level.
+She developed Aqualateral’s multi-asset investment strategy that allows a comprehensive approach to capital deployment and aims to tackle water challenges at the local and global level.
 She ensures that the Company’s portfolio is centered around safeguarding each person’s right to clean water and generates long-term value for communities and our planet.
 Prior to starting Aqualateral, she founded Grameen PrimaCare—an organization she co-founded with Nobel Peace Prize recipient Muhammad Yunus—to provide women from low-income immigrant communities with health and empowerment programs, which are based on a community health worker model.
-She continues to serve on PrimaCare’s board as she advances water technologies that can better protect the livelihoods of women and their families.
+She continues to support PrimaCare’s efforts as she advances water technologies that can better protect the livelihoods of women and their families.
 Previously, Allison has worked on efforts to safeguard the rights of incarcerated women and secure legislative reform for domestic violence survivors.

 Allison holds a BA from the University of Chicago and an MA from Columbia University.
 She earned her PhD in History.
 As a swimmer, Allison’s favorite body of water to swim in is the Indian Ocean.